Singapore, global economy will be able adjust to Fed hikes - MAS

-SINGAPORE (Reuters) - The global economy should be able to adjust to rising U.S. interest rates but vigilance will be required as financial markets and households have become accustomed to ultra-loose monetary conditions, Singapore central bank's managing director said on Thursday.
+SINGAPORE, June 29 (Reuters) - The global economy should be able to adjust to rising U.S. interest rates but vigilance will be required as financial markets have been accustomed to ultra-loose monetary conditions, Singapore central bank's managing director said on Thursday.

-"The rise in rates is itself a response to strengthening economic activity.
-But vigilance is still called for.
-Economies and markets ... could be thrown off balance if rates rise faster than expected," Ravi Menon, managing director of the Monetary Authority of Singapore (MAS) told reporters.

 Rising interest rates in the United States have been a major focus for financial markets this year, especially with wobbles in China's economy raising worries that global growth could falter if the Federal Reserve tightens policy too fast.